Guest blog by Dante Benedettini JD, MBA

 The Plan for Change

 Once the critical compliance hole in the dike was patched, I shifted my focus to staffing up the department.
 I began hiring and set up my new team to focus on being trusted advisors and begin the blocking and tackling associated with improving service in the day-to-day work.
 This helped get other initiatives started like contract review procedures, and improvement in litigation management issues.
-But I knew there was still one piece missing: to transform my department into a functional team, we required the right legal technology that establishes a solid foundation for more growth.
+But I knew there was still one piece missing: to transform a corporate department into a functional team, we required the right legal technology that establishes a solid foundation for more growth.

 The Right Solution

 Matter management has always been one of my basic foundations of an in-house legal department, and I’ve had experience with many of them on the market.
-After a comprehensive evaluation, we chose ASCENT® because it allowed us to do exactly what we needed.
+After a comprehensive evaluation, we chose Ascent ELM because it allowed us to do exactly what we needed.
 For example, we need the ability to split up forecasting into operating costs; personnel; special projects; known and unknown claims; budgeting and planning for the upcoming year; compliance; contract management; and cost reductions.
 We also wanted each member of the team to have a personalized view of their most critical information in one place, and with dashboards we are now able to do that.
 In fact, doeLEGAL configured the system to work within our process, not the other way around, for example:

 - Quickly opens a matter and allows drag-and-drop items into its file folders.